-7.1 National Planning Policy advises (paragraph 102) that transport issues should be considered from the earliest stages of plan-making and development proposals so that:

-a) the potential impacts of development on transport networks can be addressed;

-b) opportunities from existing or proposed transport infrastructure, and changing transport technology and usage, are realised - for example in relation to the scale, location or density of development that can be accommodated;

-c) opportunities to promote walking, cycling and public transport use are identified and pursued;

-d) the environmental impacts of traffic and transport infrastructure can be identified, assessed and taken into account - including appropriate opportunities for avoiding and mitigating any adverse effects, and for net environmental gains; and e) patterns of movement, streets, parking and other transport considerations are integral to the design of schemes, and contribute to making high quality places.

-- 7.2 The NPPF continues, at paragraph 103, in stating that the planning system should actively manage patterns of growth in support of the above objectives.
+- 6.1 National Planning Policy advises (paragraph 102) that transport issues should be considered from the earliest stages of plan-making and development proposals so that: - a) the potential impacts of development on transport networks can be addressed; - b) opportunities from existing or proposed transport infrastructure, and changing transport technology and usage, are realised - for example in relation to the scale, location or density of development that can be accommodated; - c) opportunities to promote walking, cycling and public transport use are identified and pursued; - d) the environmental impacts of traffic and transport infrastructure can be identified, assessed and taken into account including appropriate opportunities for avoiding and mitigating any adverse effects, and for net environmental gains; and - e) patterns of movement, streets, parking and other transport considerations are integral to the design of schemes, and contribute to making high quality places. - The NPPF continues, at paragraph 103, in stating that the planning system should actively manage patterns of growth in support of the above objectives.
 "Significant development should be focused on locations which are or can be made sustainable, through limiting the need to travel and offering a genuine choice of transport modes.
-This can help to reduce congestion and emissions, and improve air quality and public health." - 7.3 It is important for the Local Plan to ensure developments create an environment where accessibility to day to day services and other facilities is easy and a choice of transport modes is available.
+This can help to reduce congestion and emissions, and improve air quality and public health." - It is therefore important for the Local Plan to ensure developments create an environment where accessibility to day to day services and other facilities is easy and a choice of transport modes is available.
 This will enable the local community to choose the more socially inclusive and sustainable methods of travel.
-New developments need to be designed so that this can happen from first occupation when habits start to form. - 7.4 Travis Perkins is an ideal example of a site that has the opportunities to accommodate additional growth and encourage a shift away from car use and towards more sustainable modes of transport.
-Cambridge train station is located approximately 650 metres to the south of the site (an 8-minute walk or 2-minute cycle ride from the site).
+New developments need to be designed so that this can happen from first occupation when habits start to form. - Kett House and 10 Station Road is an ideal example of a site that has the opportunities to accommodate additional growth and encourage a shift away from car use and towards more sustainable modes of transport.
+Cambridge train station is located approximately 300 metres to the east of the site.

-8.0 Where to Build?
+7.0 Where to Build?